 Once your child starts eating solids or drinking juice and milk in the backseat, things can get messy fast.
 Most seats have removable covers and washable fabrics.
 The Chicco Nextfit 65 has a machine washable cover that you can hang to dry.
 Spot treating is always the best thing to do, but a lot can happen in the backseat.
 The buckles and plastic components on the seat can be rinsed with warm soapy water to remove debris or stuck-on food.
 (You don’t ever want to machine-wash straps or buckles, as detergents can weaken their stopping ability.)

 With all of the accessories that are available at baby super stores, many parents feel the need to add cushions and mirrors to their seats.
-Every car seat we looked at advised against putting 3rd-party accessories onto their seats, since they’re not used during testing and can affect the seat’s performance.
-This includes (but is not limited to) mirrors, hanging toys, teethers, and trays.
+Every car seat we looked at advised against putting third party accessories onto their seats, since they’re not used during testing and can affect the seat’s performance.
+These include but are not limited to: mirrors, hanging toys, teethers, and trays.
 Car seat expert Cora Speck told us “Those cute but heavy mirrors that you put over your vehicle seat, so that you can take your eyes off the road to look in your rear-view mirror, to look in this mirror, to look at your crying baby, and get into a crash?
 Skip it!
 The best thing you can do for your baby is be an attentive driver.”
 Any of those items in the car can become a projectile in a collision.
 Limiting the amount of devices and toys in the backseat can save lives and prevent injury to the vehicle’s occupants.

 It’s important to take a step back here and think about your child and where they’re at developmentally.
 When we interviewed Dr. Ben Hoffman, he gave us this piece of advice: “Our society is very oriented towards milestones and progress, and each step in each child’s development is generally viewed in a positive way.
 The principle with car seats is that with every step up [in entertainment], you lose protection.”